 Why Your Dog Needs Pet Supplements

 Commercial dog food tends to lack more essential nutrients than other dog food diets.
-In most cases it is easy to make up for this with a few key pet supplements.
+In most cases, it is easy to make up for this with a few key pet supplements.
 You need to be sure that what you’re giving your dog is good for him and from a reputable source.
 Some supplements on the market have more artificial additives than healthy vitamins and minerals.

-Below in the next section, I’ll offer product suggestions as to what to buy, but again, do a quick check-in with your vet before giving your dog anything.
+Below is the next section, I’ll offer product suggestions as to what to buy, but again, do a quick check-in with your vet before giving your dog anything.
 Not because the supplements might be toxic, but just because you want to make sure that your dog needs them.

 If you’re worried about overdoing the vitamins, just remember that too much of a good thing can turn bad.
 I’ve created a list of the eight top supplements that will make a difference in your pet’s health if you (and your vet) decide your pet will benefit from them.